Giangiui/dagonstar/docs/documentation.md

-`workflow.as_json()` command saves workflow's name, task names, task types, commands and dependencies into a `json` variable.
+The `workflow.as_json()` command saves the workflow name, task names, task types, commands and dependencies to a `json` file.

 ```json
 {